blobule/habpanel-powerflow-widget/README.md

 A standalone demo is provided in [powerFlow/index.html](powerFlow/index.html)

+If everything is installed properly, you should find this demo on your openhab url, at /static/powerFlow/index.html.

 ## Installing

 This widget relies on static files, which must be installed manually.